Related

 Commitment to ease qualification as supplier

-This applies in particular to qualifying for participation in construction work-related tenders in Japan, where a Business Evaluation or Keishin for short, is required.
-In the EPA, Japan has committed itself to that authorities will ensure that the assessment will take place in a non-discriminatory manner and will recognize accomplishments make in the company’s home country as equivalent.
+This is particularly true for construction-related tenders in Japan, which require a Business Evaluation, commonly known as Keishin.
+Under the EPA, Japan has committed to ensuring that this assessment is carried out in a non-discriminatory manner, and that achievements made in a company's home country are recognised as equivalent.
 This includes information such as:

 • Number of technical staff